Codecademy/docs/content/c/concepts/linked-list/linked-list.md

   - 'paths/computer-science'
 ---

 A **`Linked List`** is a data structure that contains a collection of `nodes` that together with the help of pointers, display a sequence.
-There are several list types, we will cover four of the most common with examples in the [C language](https://www.codecademy.com/resources/docs/c).
+There are several list types, four of the most common are discussed below.

 ## Syntax